Can Dogs Eat Pancakes?

 Are there dog-friendly pancakes?

-If you really want to make sure the mixture is safe, there are dog pancake mixtures available to buy.
-You could also make a ‘healthier’ pancake mix with banana or sweet potato as the main ingredients but even with this, serve in moderation.
+If you really want to make sure the mixture is safe, there are dog pancake mixtures available to buy but you can also make homemade pancakes using dog-safe ingredients.
+You could also make a ‘healthier’ pancake mix with banana or sweet potatoopens in a new tab as the main ingredients but even so, serve in moderation.

 The bottom line: can dogs eat human food?